Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Afternoon: Gillenfeld to Laufeld — 12 km (8 miles) | Laufeld to Wittlich — 15 km (9 miles) | Wittlich to Bernkastel-Kues — 21 km (13 miles)

-What to Expect: Bike an invigorating rails-to-trails route known locally as the MMR, a mainly flat or downhill bike path with a few gradual climbs at the beginning.
+Bike an invigorating rails-to-trails route known locally as the MMR, a mainly flat or downhill bike path with a few gradual climbs at the beginning.
 Meet up at a cozy café in Gillenfeld for lunch.
 Take our support vehicle after lunch if you wish to avoid hills, then continue on the MMR bike path, coasting through illuminated tunnels and a viaduct before a thrilling, gradual descent into Wittlich town.
-From Wittlich you may shuttle back to the barge or ride flat and easy bike paths along a small river through gorgeous forest and farmlands to the Mosel River, where your barge awaits.
+From Wittlich, you may shuttle back to the barge or ride flat and easy bike paths along a small river through gorgeous forest and farmlands to the Mosel River, where your barge awaits.

-Cumulative Distance Range: 16 – 64 km (18 – 40 miles)
+Cumulative Distance Range: 16 – 64 km (10 – 40 miles)

 Today’s Ride Choices

-Morning: Traben-Trarbach to Bullay — 26 km (16 miles)
+Morning: Traben-Trarbach to Bullay — 16 km (16 miles)

 Afternoon: Bullay to Beilstein — 22 km (14 miles)